YetiOsa/Yetunde-Osanyin/README.md

 - I am a Financial Analyst + Data Analyst :computer:

-- I am currently working as a Fund Manager :briefcase:

 - When I am not working as a financial analyst, I am busy working on my data science projects :open_file_folder:

 - I use Power BI and Tableau for my visualization :toolbox: